bradchristie/taminations-flutter/assets/c1/with_the_flow.md

 # With the Flow

-From facing couples, with each couple having sideways body flow--as a couple--resulting from the previous call or with exactly one dancer in each couple moving forward: This is a flowing
+From Facing Couples, with each couple having sideways body flow--as a couple--resulting from the previous call or with exactly one dancer in each couple moving forward: This is a flowing
 [Walk and Dodge](../ms/walk_and_dodge.md).
 The leading dancer in